 Style and Technology

-You no longer have to sacrifice style to have a good walking shoe.
+You no longer have to sacrifice style to have a good shoe.
 Manufacturers have listened to their customers’ requests for fashionable, comfortable and durable shoes.
-So no matter if you’re walking to the local coffee shop or clear across town, you’re sure to showoff your sense of style.
+So no matter if you’re heading to the local coffee shop or clear across town, you’re sure to showoff your sense of style.

-While some walk for the passion, others walk as part of their occupation.
+While some move for the passion, others do it as part of their occupation.
 Whether you are on your feet all day by choice or by necessity, comfort in all situations is important.
-We have considered different walking situations and daily life transitions when building our list of walking shoes.
+We have considered different situations and daily life transitions when building our list.

 Support where and when it counts

-Walkers and runners will tell you that you can’t tell how much support a shoe truly offers until you have worn it well past that “break in” period.
-Again, this is were research into long term users and their daily habits becomes of benefit.
+We can tell you that you can’t tell how much support a shoe truly offers until you have worn it well past that “break in” period.
+Again, this is where research into long-term users and their daily habits becomes of benefit.
 We made sure that the long term support of materials withstood high wear over long periods of time.

 Flexibility in the Soles

-Our experience with footwear gives us insight into subtle differences that most walkers and runners aren’t aware of.
-The foot of a walker hits heel first then gradually rolls from heel to toe.
-This means that walkers will benefit from a flexible upper, midsole, and outsole unit so that their feet can move naturally and encourage a proper stride.
+Our experience with footwear gives us insight into subtle differences that most people aren’t aware of.
+The foot typically hits heel first then gradually rolls from heel to toe.
+This means that you will benefit from a flexible upper, midsole, and outsole unit so that their feet can move naturally and encourage a proper stride.

 Other Important Factors To Think About While Shopping Around

-What will you be doing in these walking shoes, and where will they take you?
+What will you be doing in these shoes, and where will they take you?